snjesus/xlxd-1/README.md

 If you want to run this software please make sure that you can provide this service free of charge, like the developer team provides the software and they network infrastructure free of charge!
 If you don't need transcoding support, you don't need to build or install `ambed`.

 # Installation

+Below are instructions for building either an XLX or XRF reflector.

 #### After a clean installation of Debian make sure to run update and upgrade
 ```